LuciferianInk/aitextgen/docs/dataset.md

 <!--prettier-ignore-->
 !!! note "CLI"
-    You can quickly create a Tokenized dataset using the command line, e.g. `aitextgen encode text.txt`.
+    You can quickly create a Tokenized dataset using the command line, e.g. `aigen encode text.txt`.
 This will drastically reduce the file size, and is recommended before moving the file to cloud services (where it can be loaded using the `from_cache` parameter noted above)

 ## Using TokenDatasets with a Custom GPT-2 Model